mavaddat-javid-education/Red-DiscordBot/docs/install_linux_mac.rst

 .. important::

-    You must activate the virtual environment with the above command every time you open a new shell to run, install or update Red.
+    You must activate the virtual environment with the above command every time you open a new shell to run, install or update Edu.

 Continue by `installing-red-linux-mac`.